 There is generally no privilege in a legal case in which the client’s mental status is at issue, such as disability determination.
 If an exception to confidentiality appears to apply, the clinician will inform the client.

 There are risks related to the use of technology at The Pratt Center that may lead to inadvertent security breaches.
-Technology used at The Pratt Center includes, but may not be limited to, the following: online appointment scheduling, cloud storage of clinical records, credit card processing, client surveys, email, text messaging, web-based meeting services, virus protection software, off-site data back-up, voicemail, faxes and phone calls.
+Technology used at The Pratt Center includes, but may not be limited to, the following: online appointment scheduling, cloud storage of clinical records, credit card processing, client surveys, email, text messaging, virus protection software, off-site data back-up, voicemail, faxes and phone calls.

 Social media is not confidential and includes: blogging comments, Facebook, Twitter, Google+ and other social media sites.
 Following, liking, friending and similar social media actions are not confidential.
 Testimonials from former clients may be shared on The Pratt Center website if the client shares them in a public forum, such as Yelp or other review sites, or the client submits them anonymously directly to The Pratt Center website.